enocom/samples-style-guide/content/en/_index.md

 {{< /tab >}}
 {{< /tabpane >}}

-### Main runner
+### Easy run function

-Any declared function arguments should include a no-arg, main method with examples for how the user can initialize the method arguments and call the entrypoint for the snippet.
+Any declared function arguments should include a no-arg function or method with examples for how the user can initialize the method arguments and call the entrypoint for the snippet.
 If the values for these variables need to be replaced by the user, be explicit that they are example values only.
 Wherever